ejans/odoo_new_api_guideline/source/fields.rst

 Property Field
 --------------

-There is some use cases where value of the field must change depending of the current company.
+There are some use cases where the value of the field must change depending on the current company.

 To activate such behavior you can now use the `company_dependent` option.

-A notable evolution in new API is that "property fields" are now searchable.
+A notable evolution in the new API is that "property fields" are now searchable.

 WIP copyable option
 -------------------